EdgeOne CLI

 CI Pipeline Deployment Command

-deploy command supports direct package deployment from CI/CD pipeline to EdgeOne Pages via folder or ZIP, independent of Git.edgeone pages deploy [<directoryOrZip>] -n <projectName> -t <token> [-e <env>]
+deploy command supports deploying folders or ZIP packages directly from the CI/CD pipeline to EdgeOne Makers without relying on Git.edgeone makers deploy [<directoryOrZip>] -n <projectName> -t <token> [-e <env>]

 Parameter Description